 Plantings shall be selected based on low-water requirements, hardiness, native appearance, longevity, low fire hazard, wildlife resistance, and low maintenance requirements and must be approved by the DRC.
-For lots with a streetscape frontage, see Appendix 6.6 for required trees and planting requirements.
+For lots with a streetscape frontage, see Appendix 6.6 for required trees.